qemacs/qemacs/qe-manual.md

 * argument `offset` the offset in bytes of the beginning of the line in the buffer

-* argument `offset_ptr` a pointer to a variable to receive the offset of the first unread character in the buffer.
+* argument `offset_ptr` a nullable pointer to a variable to receive the offset of the first unread character in the buffer.

 Return the number of codepoints in the line including the newline if any.